-Meet the Fellows
+Meet the Pilot Cohort Fellows

 SAHARLA VETSCH (she/her) is a Somali American independent dance/drag artist born and raised in Minnesota.
-Now residing in the Bay Area, Saharla earned a degree in Performing Arts and Social Justice with a concentration in dance from the University of San Francisco.
-Her work centers around questions and curiosities about individuals’ intersecting identities and how they relate to one another.
-Her drag persona Major Hammy seeks to spread joy and love by being the life of the party, bringing the freedom of self expression he experiences through dance to others.
-Saharla was recently a collaborating artist in Detour Dance’s WORK MORE!
-9 and participated in other pieces as part of their Up On High film series.
-She recently performed with Joe Goode Performance Group in Time of Change. @the_major_s
+Now residing in the Bay Area, Saharla has earned a degree in Performing Arts and Social Justice with a concentration in dance from the University of San Francisco.
+Her work centers intersecting identities and how they relate to one another.
+Her drag persona Major Hammy (he/him) seeks to spread joy and love by being the life of the party, and bringing the freedom of self expression he experiences through dance to others.
+Saharla has had the opportunity to do aerial dance work with Zaccho Dance Theatre in “Love, a state of grace” and Flyaway Productions in “Apparatus of Repair.”
+She currently works with Detour Dance and has participated in their “Up on High” film series.
+She has also performed with Joe Goode Performance Group in “Time of Change.” @the_major_s

 Thank you to our panelists